Table of Contents

 Honestly, if I were to continue to order meals, I would become much more comfortable with the techniques in the recipes.
 This is an unexpected benefit because I didn’t realize that ordering from Home Chef would improve my cooking skills!

 The recipe cards were organized in a binder and simple to read.
 The level of difficulty of the recipes ranged from easy to medium.
 I felt that the level designation was accurate.

 The meals were delicious!
 Both of my children gobbled them up.
 My husband and I both agreed the meals tasted like they were from a restaurant.

 The nutritional value of Home Chef

 The nutritional breakdown of each meal includes calories, carbohydrates, fat, protein, and sodium.
 The recipe card also has allergy information listed beneath the nutrition facts.
-When choosing meals, you have the option to choose meat, seafood, vegetarian, low carbohydrate, or low calorie.

 RELATED: Sun Basket Review